lindig/xen-msr-proto/README.md

 # Xen/OCaml Interface

-This explores an interface between OCaml and Xen for Machien Specific Registers.
+This explores an interface between OCaml and Xen for Machine Specific Registers.

 * Top-level Makefile for convenience: just say `make` but the actual